Take a Stand Campaign

 What are other Christians saying?

-In July 2021, the United Church of Christ’s General Synod became one of the first denominations to pass a resolution recognizing “Israel’s apartheid system of laws and legal procedures” and affirming that the “continued oppression of the Palestinian people remains … a matter of theological urgency.”
-Since then, several other denominational, state, and local religious bodies such as the Presbyterian Church (U.S.A.) and the Episcopal Dioceses of Washington, Vermont, and Chicago have followed suit.”
+In June, 2025, the General Synod of the United Church of Christ (UCC) overwhelmingly passed a resolution condemning Israel’s genocide of the Palestinian people and the role of the US government in supporting it.
+It called for an end to the US provision of arms and financial support to Israel.
+It also affirmed the rights of refugees to return to their homes and their right to self-determination.
+Earlier, the denomination’s Palestine Israel Network had published a powerful statement called “It’s Past Time: Naming Israel’s Genocide in Gaza.”
+The statement included a challenge to those in positions of authority, saying, “It is past time for all our political and religious leaders to recognize and name the atrocity in Gaza for the genocide that it is.”
+In July 2021, the UCC General Synod became one of the first denominations to pass a resolution recognizing “Israel’s apartheid system of laws and legal procedures” and affirming that the “continued oppression of the Palestinian people remains … a matter of theological urgency.”
+Since then, several other denominational, state, and local religious bodies such as the Presbyterian Church (U.S.A.) and the Episcopal Dioceses of Washington, Vermont, and Chicago have followed suit.

 United Methodist Church